Jan S. Hesthaven: Career

-Since 2016 he serves as Editor in Chief of SIAM Journal of Scientific Computing.
+From 2016 to 2021 he served as Editor in Chief of SIAM Journal of Scientific Computing.

 In February 2017, he became dean of the School of Basic Sciences (SB).
 In September 2020, he was appointed as Vice President for Academic Affairs at EPFL for a term starting in 2021.

+In January 2024, he was elected as the future president of the German Karlsruhe Institute of Technology (KIT) by the supervisory board.
+The election was confirmed by the Senate on 19 February 2024.
+He has assumed the presidency as of the 1st of October 2024.